 The Need for High School Drug Education Programs

 Drug education is an integral part of preventing and detecting drug abuse in high schools.
-Drug education programs should be integrated into the curriculum at an early age so it is easier to incorporate into the classroom setting.
+Drug education programs should be integrated into the curriculum early, making it easier to incorporate into the classroom setting.

 There are many resources available to help educators implement drug education programs.
 Here are just a few: